OK, so you have decided that you would like to learn to fly and perhaps had a trial flight which has stimulated or reinforced your enthusiasm.

 Equally significant is the degree of control at the airfield.
 Would you prefer professional Air Traffic Control telling you what to do and where other aircraft are or, at the other extreme, would you prefer to do your own thing, simply announcing on the radio what you are doing?

-The latter might sound enticing but will prepare you less well for visiting larger airfields and flying further afield or abroad once you have qualified.
+The latter might initially sound less challenging but will prepare you far less well for visiting larger airfields and flying further afield or abroad once you have qualified.

 5/ RUNWAY SURFACE